 The health community is increasingly discussing the importance of the gut, and not just for its role in digestive health.
 Studies are demonstrating that the gut informs whole-body health, and mental health in particular.1

 The term ‘the second brain’ has even been coined to describe the gut.2 After all, the commonality of phrases like ‘go with your gut’ and ‘gut instinct’ tell us that, on some level, we’ve known for a long time how the gut can function a little like our brain.

-Hungry to find out more, Create Health recently attended a talk on the Gut-Brain connection.
+Hungry to find out more, being a strategic marketing agency, Create Health recently attended a talk on the Gut-Brain connection.
 Here’s what we discovered.

 The gut-brain axis

 When we talk about the gut-brain connection, we are referring to what is called the ‘gut-brain axis’.
 This essentially is bi-directional communication between the gut and the brain, via the vagus nerve.

 You might assume that the brain sends more signals to the gut than the other way around.
 But actually, 80-90% of all messages that travel through the gut-brain axis are delivered from the gut to the brain.
 That means the gut is far more intelligent than we historically realised.

 Surprisingly, there are many more neurons in the gut than in the brain.
 Though not in a conscious fashion, gut neurons have been shown to be capable of thinking, remembering and learning.
 Impressive stuff.

 Serotonin, dopamine, melatonin, noradrenaline, and GABA are examples of neurochemicals that the brain uses to regulate mood, cognition, learning, sleep, appetite and much more.
 And they’re all found in the gut.